mprinc/webpack.js.org/src/content/guides/getting-started.md

 ## NPM Scripts

-Given it's not particularly fun to run a local copy of webpack from the CLI, we can set up a little shortcut.
+Given it's not particularly fun to run a local copy of webpack from the CLI, we can set up a little <span class='definition'>shortcut</span>.
 Let's adjust our _package.json_ by adding an [npm script](https://docs.npmjs.com/misc/scripts):

 __package.json__